-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) Would the project:a) Result in the loss of availability of a known mineral resource that will be of value to the region and the residents of the state? $\boxtimes$ 29,30 b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific or other land use plan?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) Wo a) ould the project: Result in the loss of availability of a known $\boxtimes$ 29,30 mineral resource that will be of value to the region and the residents of the state? b) Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
 2 a) Result in the loss of availability of a known mineral resource that will be of value to the region and the residents of the state?